RichardValerosoUniverse/World-at-35/README.md

 87. Gracelending
 88. St. Helier, Jersey
 89. Indonesians
-90. Germania Kilay
+90. Germañan Kilay
-91. Cubao ibabaw
+91. Davao ibabaw at ilalim
 92. The State of Vatican City
  👀 👁️ 👀 👁️